GraysonNocera/ece-461-project/README.md

 Does the package have a license?
 If yes, then it will receive a high score.
 If no... then low.

 ### Net Score
-Based on the above metrics, the net score will be their weighted sum on a scale from 0 to 1 inclusive.
+Based on the above metrics, the net score will be their weighted sum on a scale from 0 to 1 inclusive using the following formula: